yunusemreerkesikbas/YunusPaper/README.md

 - Test your changes thoroughly.
 - Submit a pull request detailing the changes you have made.

-Thank you for your interest in YunusPaper.
-If you have any questions or need further assistance, please don't hesitate to contact us.
+## Contact

+For any inquiries or questions, please contact erkesikbasyunusemre@gmail.com.

+Feel free to explore the project and enjoy using the YunusPaper App!